-This publication usually includes both mandatory and voluntary environmental information provided to the broad group of stakeholders that has a relationship with the company (Brammer and Pavelin, 2006; Holland and Foo, 2003; Hosssain and Hammami, 2009).
+This publication usually includes both mandatory and voluntary environmental information provided to the broad group of stakeholders that has a relationship with the company (Brammer and Pavelin, 2006; Holland and Foo, 2003; ??osssain and Hammami, 2009).
 In Brazil environmental disclosure is not mandatory.

 There are nevertheless several recommendations for its dissemination given by entities information through groups such as the Securities and Exchange Commission, the Institute of Independent Auditors of Brazil and the Federal Accounting Council.
-Furthermore, there is extensive environmental legislation at all levels of government (Rover et al. 2005).
+Furthermore, there is extensive environmental legislation at all levels of government (Rover et al, 2005).

 In Brazil the corporate legislation in use adopts the accounting, economic and financial concept, and only the financial statements are considered mandatory for publication.
-These aspects favour the disclosure of environmental information by the entities, which may happen in either a voluntary or mandatory way (Simnett et al, 2009).
-Gibson and O'Donovan (2007) concluded the existence of a global trend in the rise of environmental disclosure.
-Accordingly, Braga et al, 2009; Calixto et al, 2007 and Rover et al, 2009 confirm that Brazil is in alignment with this worldwide tendency.
-Sarmento and Durão (2009) also found an increase in the publication of sustainability reports in Portugal, and Bolívar (2009) observed the same trend through the Internet in Spain.

-In Spain, the disclosure of environmental information in annual reports has been mandatory since 1998, with the sectoral adaptation of the Charts of Accounts of the electricity companies.
-In addition, Resolution No 6389 dated March 25, 2002, of the Institute of Accounting and Auditing (IAA) approved standards of recognition, evaluation and information for the environmental aspects included in annual statements (Eugénio, 2010).
+These aspects favour the disclosure of environmental information by the entities, which may happen in either a voluntary or mandatory way (Simnett et al, 2009). ??ibson In Spain, the disclosure of environmental information in annual reports has been mandatory since 1998, with the sectoral adaptation of the Charts of Accounts of the electricity companies.
+In addition, Resolution No 6389 dated ??arch 25, 2002, of the Institute of Accounting and Auditing (IAA) approved standards of recognition, evaluation and information for the environmental aspects included in annual statements (Eugénio, 2010).

-In Portugal, Accountant Financial Reporting Standard No. 26 - Environmental Matters (IAS 26) has been in force since January 1, 2008.
+In Portugal, Accountant Financial Reporting Standard No. 26 -Environmental Matters (IAS 26) has been in force since January 1, 2008.
 This guideline applies to environmental information disclosed in both individual and consolidated accounts.